A plant native to the Mexican rainforests, Pink Syngonium, requires ideal growing conditions to get lush, full foliage with the desired color.

 Like any arrowhead, Pink Syngonium actively unfurls its unique foliage with a relatively fast growth rate in spring and summer.

-A young Syngonium produces cordate (heart) shaped leave which then turns into an arrow shape when it matures.
+A young Syngonium produces cordate (heart) shaped, pink-colored leaves, which then turn into an arrow shape when it matures.

 With age, the leaves will start turning into palmates, a shape similar to a hand.